kljr/SpringboardVM/README.md

 ## Updating virtual hosts and adding new sites.

-If you want to add a new site to a previously provisioned Druvmoser, then you need to:
+If you want to add a new site to a previously provisioned DruVMoser, then you need to:
 * Define the virtual host entry in local.config.yml
 * Run `scripts/make-sb.sh` (You may have to chmod +x).
 Enter the